 Today is the day we decided to leave our safety of Tennessee and head back home to see what our homes look like.
 From what little we can gather from the news and the internet Picayune where my parents live is not as bad off as a lot of what we’ve seen on tv.
-The westbank where my brother lives, from the phone call my sister managed to get through, did not get hit too bad.
+The Westbank where my brother lives, from the phone call my sister managed to get through, did not get hit too bad.
 Now when I say not too bad, this is all relative to what New Orleans and Biloxi went through.
 From everything we’ve heard about Slidell, where I live, the hurricane hit hard and bad.
 The storm surge was supposed to be fifteen to twenty feet high.

 We left at six in the morning.
 Shirley wanted to cook us breakfast, but we decided to head out as soon as possible.
 We were going to try and retrace our path to Tennessee, by traveling the back highways.
 Again we found little traffic on the roads.
-As we got farther south the terrain began to change.
-At first we saw a few branches on the side of the road, as we rode on we found trees broken and lying on their side.
+As we got further south the terrain began to change.
+At first, we saw a few branches on the side of the road, as we rode on we found trees broken and lying on their side.

-On the side of the road a tree was blown over and was being held up by the electrical wires strung between the poles.
+On the side of the road, a tree was blown over and was being held up by the electrical wires strung between the poles.
 The entire thing leaned over towards the street.
-This was not good, eventually it was going to come down if it didn’t get fixed soon.
+This was not good, eventually, it was going to come down if it didn’t get fixed soon.

 We turned down a road near my parent’s house, one that I’ve traveled a thousand times.
 Trees on both sides of the roads were snapped in half.
 The road was almost unpassable.
 Many times there was just enough room to travel on the road.
-Than we came onto a pile, at least twenty feet high, of trees uprooted across the road.
+Then we came onto a pile, at least twenty feet high, of trees uprooted across the road.
 We were not going up that way.
 We turned around and went down to another road which we were able to travel over.

-I held my breath as we turned up the driveway to my parents house.
+I held my breath as we turned up the driveway to my parent’s house.
 They have a long dirt driveway, about forty feet long before their home.
 In the middle of the driveway was a tree.
 We parked the cars and walked the rest of the way.
-They had two car ports off to the side that were now in the middle of the yard.
+They had two car ports off to the side that was now in the middle of the yard.
 One of them had literally been lifted up, blown over a fence without touching the fenced and was lying bent in two in the middle of their yard.
 The roof of their shed was peeled back, part of it had been ripped off and was hanging over their patio cover.
 The side window on my father’s shop was broken and the door to the shop was blown off.
 But all his tool were still inside and looked in good shape.

 The good news was that their home was fine.
-Some shingles had been blown off the roof, but besides that it looked good.
+Some shingles had been blown off the roof, but besides that, it looked good.

-A few more things and than I decided to head home.
+A few more things and then I decided to head home.
 My brother was going to stay the night.
 He was going to have to go the long way around New Orleans to get to the West Bank, so he wanted to make sure he had a full day to try and get home.